questionmark/qm-oap-docs/docs/_sources/deliveryodata/result.txt

         A navigation property to the ScoringTasks associated with this result, if any.
 One ScoringTasks is associated with the result for each unscored Answer.

+    ..  od:prop::   Attempt Attempt

+        A navigation property to the Attempt associated with this result, if any.

+        .. versionadded::   2020.02

     ..  od:action:: Purge